lokeshramchand-ctrl/NasaSpace2024/README.md

 ## Overview

 For the **NASA Space Apps Challenge 2024**, we developed *Orbex* to inspire children to explore space and learn about the solar system, exoplanets, and space phenomena.
-The app is filled with animations, interactive features, and puzzles that make learning about space both fun and engaging.
+The app is filled with animations, interactive features, and puzzles that make learning about space both fun and engaging and inspirational

 *Orbex* is built using **Flutter**, integrates **Firebase** for user authentication, and uses **Gemini AI** to provide real-time facts and interactive learning experiences.
 The app is designed to make space exploration accessible and engaging for all ages, with a special focus on young learners.